rumoncarter/Technology-Code-of-Practice/README.md

 ●	avoiding duplication and unnecessary investments by sharing and reusing government services, information, data and software components
-●	speeding up the initial project or programme phases by sharing and reusing documentation from discovery and pilot projects ●	finding the best value for money by looking outside government for existing services and capabilities such as cloud hosting How you can share and reuse technology
+●	speeding up the initial project or programme phases by sharing and reusing documentation from discovery and pilot projects ●	finding the best value for money by looking outside government for existing services and capabilities such as cloud hosting

+How you can share and reuse technology

 There are several technology resources and common government platforms available to all government organisations.

 Communities

 There are 4 cross-government technology communities that discuss the latest thinking on services.
 You can apply to join through the Service Manual.
+[UK exemplars left in place for BC guidance]

 ●	Technology community (backend development)
 ●	Technology community (frontend development)
 ●	Technology community (technical architecture)
 ●	Technology community (web operations)

 Government platforms

 Consider using common government platforms and services where appropriate.
-These include:
+These include: [UK exemplars left in place for BC guidance]

-●	GOV.UK Notify for user notifications
-●	GOV.UK Pay for payments
+●	GOV.UK Notify for user notifications [In-development in BC] ●	GOV.UK Pay for payments [PayBC?]
-●	GOV.UK Platform as a Service for hosting
+●	GOV.UK Platform as a Service for hosting [OCP?]
-●	GOV.UK Verify for secure identity assurance
+●	GOV.UK Verify for secure identity assurance [BC Services Card?]
-●	performance dashboards for Services data
+●	performance dashboards for Services data [GDX Analytics?]
 ●	registers to access and use current and accurate data ●	guidance on how to choose and implement common technology services

 Common technology

 Common technology guides and services include:

+[UK exemplars left in for BC guidance]

 Secure email
 ●	Email security standards